-Fishing is part of the history of Corolla and the Currituck Banks dating back to the original native tribes and first settlers.
+Corolla fishing is part of the history of Corolla and the Currituck Banks dating back to the original native tribes and first settlers.
 Everything the Outer Banks fishing enthusiast needs is readily available in Corolla from fishing equipment rentals and bait and tackle outlets to Outer Banks fishing charters in the ocean and sound.
-And for complete information on everything to do with Outer Banks fishing, just click the What’s Biting link to the left or go to Outer Banks Charter Fishing.
+And for complete information on what is biting on the Outer Banks, check out Outer Banks Fishing Reports or go to Outer Banks Charter Fishing to book a charter.

 All saltwater anglers are required to buy the N.C.
 Coastal Recreational Fishing License.
 The Outer Banks fishing license can be purchased on a 10-day, annual or lifetime basis or combined with other licenses issued by the Wildlife Resources Commission.
 Children younger than 16 do not need a license.
 For-hire vessels and ocean fishing piers have the option to purchase a blanket license that covers all their fishing patrons, so you may not need the license to fish on a certain pier or charter boat; be sure to ask.
 Outer Banks fishing licenses can be purchased online at www.ncwildlife.org or by calling (888) 248-6834 or at many of the local tackle shops.